BUYING A REFRIGERATOR GUIDE: HOW TO CHOOSE A FRIDGE

 1. Choose Your Refrigerator Configuration

-From space-saving bottom-mount freezer refrigerators to contemporary French door styles, each configuration offers something a little different.
+From space-saving bottom-mount freezer refrigerators to contemporary French door styles to classic side by side models, each configuration offers something a little different.
 Make sure you know the difference and the benefits of each type of refrigerator.
 Then, choose the one that's best for the way you create.

 SIDE-BY-SIDE REFRIGERATORS: EASY-ACCESS TO EVERYTHING

 Side-by-side refrigerators feature a full-height freezer compartment next to a full-height refrigerator compartment, allowing you to keep the important freezer and fridge items at eye level, within easy reach.
 They often have more freezer space than other configurations, so may be a good choice if you like to stock up on frozen ingredients.
 Unlike top- and bottom-freezer models, many side-by-side refrigerators have in-door, or external ice and water dispensers, as well as other in-demand features such as adjustable shelves and door bins to help you keep everything organized.